 Finally, stand back and look at your pretty tarts.
 Aren't they just the prettiest?

 Serve the strawberry tarts right away, and bon appetit!

 Puff Pastry Tart Shells:

 - 1 egg (optional)

-- 4 oz mascarpone, room temperature Or substitute ricotta or cream cheese
+- 4 ounces mascarpone, room temperature Or substitute ricotta or cream cheese

 - 1 quart strawberries, sliced